aksommerville/egg2/README.md

 - - [ ] web Video: Determine whether border is necessary.
 Apply to main fb as needed too; right now it's only situated for id>1 textures.
 - - [ ] web: Quantize final scale-up, don't use `object-fit:contain`.
 Then implement `egg_video_fb_from_screen`
 - - [ ] web: Player count
+- - [ ] Synth early termination of Channel Header payload.
+Document expected behavior, defaults for each field, and ensure both implementations actually do it. (web at least does not)